Norwegian Language and Culture

 Get to Know Bergen

-As a student at Fana Folk High School, you'll experience all that Bergen has to oPer.
+As a student at Fana Folk High School, you'll experience all that Bergen has to offer.
 In the city, you can enjoy theater, concerts, and exhibitions.
 Bergen also hosts a variety of festivals.
 During the school year, there are international film festivals, theater festivals, and several music festivals in the city.

 When you have some free time, you can explore the city on your own—hike up Fløyen, grab a coffee at one of the cozy cafés, or simply enjoy life in our vibrant city.